radius-project/docs/docs/content/getting-started/index.md

 - Creates a port-forward from localhost to port 3000 inside the container so you can navigate to the app's frontend UI
 - Streams container logs to your terminal

-In your browser you should see the demo app:
+Once the sample application is running, you can access it by opening [http://localhost:3000](http://localhost:3000) in a browser:

 {{< image src="demo-screenshot.png" alt="Screenshot of the demo container" width=600px >}}
 <br /><br />

-Congrats!
-You're running your first Radius app.
-When you're ready to move on to the next step, use <kbd>CTRL</kbd>+ <kbd>C</kbd> to exit the command.
+Congrats, you're running your first Radius app!
+When you're ready to move on to the next step, use <kbd>CTRL</kbd>+ <kbd>C</kbd> to terminate the application.

 ## 5. Add Database

-This step will add a database (Redis Cache) to the application.
+This step will add a database (Redis Cache) to the application, you will:

-You can create a Redis Cache using [Recipes]({{< ref "guides/recipes/overview" >}}) provided by Radius.
-The Radius community provides Recipes for running commonly used application dependencies, including Redis.

-In this step you will:

-- Add Redis to the application using a Recipe.
+- Add Redis to the application using a [Recipe]({{< ref "guides/recipes/overview" >}}) .
 - Connect to Redis from the `demo` container using environment variables that Radius automatically sets.

 Open `app.bicep` in your editor and get ready to edit the file.